 Pilots must take steps to manage fatigue, including the possible decision not to fly if they feel that they are unfit as a result of fatigue, or are likely to become so.

-We’re currently in the process of introducing new rules requiring the management of pilot fatigue that better reflect modern flying conditions, scientific understanding of human performance limitations and advances in technology.
+In September 2019 we introduced new rules requiring the management of pilot fatigue that better reflect modern flying conditions, scientific understanding of human performance limitations and advances in technology.

 More information can be found on our fatigue management page.